slackapi/TalkBot/docs/section-05.md

 * **Section 05: Responding to SMS via Slack** 👈
 * [Section 06: Adding Onboarding and Message Menus](section-06.md)

-In the [last section](section-04.md), we added user deletion on emoji reaction.
+In [Section 04](section-04.md), we added user deletion on emoji reaction.
 Next, we're going to add is the ability to send SMS messages back to the user using a trigger `@talkbot <msg>` in an existing, active thread.
 We're going to achieve this by again using *event triggers*.

 ## Setting up Message Listener
 First, just like we did for listening with reactions, we need to set up an event listener for all messages.
 Go to [Your Slack Apps](https://api.slack.com/apps).
 Click on your app, then on the left sidebar, go to `Event Subscriptions` (under Features).